Prehistoric agriculture on the Great Plains: Precontact

 The earliest known dates for maize agriculture on the northern Great Plains are from AD 1000 to 1200.
-The Missouri River Valley in present-day North Dakota was probably the northern limit of pre-historic maize cultivation on the Great Plains.
-Prehistoric evidence of maize cultivation north of the border of the United States and Canada on the Great Plains is lacking but by the 1790s maize was being grown by Indian farmers as far north as the mouth of the Red River north of Winnipeg, Manitoba.
+The Missouri River Valley in present-day North Dakota was probably the northern limit of large-scale pre-historic maize cultivation on the Great Plains.
+Archaeologists have found evidence of prehistoric maize cultivation on the Great Plains north of the border of the United States and Canada.
+The most northerly site is near the town of Lockport, Manitoba, north of Winnipeg.
+The maize grown there was Northern Flint, the hardiest variety of maize.
+The inhabitants at Lockport carefully chose farming sites near water with sandy soils where the frost free period was slightly longer than average for the region.

 The principal known Indian peoples who farmed extensively on the Great Plains when first discovered by European explorers were, from south to north, Caddoans in the Red River drainage, Wichita people along the Arkansas River, Pawnee in the Kansas River and Platte River drainages, and the Arikara, Mandan, and Hidatsa along the Missouri River in the Dakotas.
 Other peoples migrated or were pushed westward onto the Great Plains in late prehistoric or proto-historic times.
 Some of them, such as the Sioux and Cheyenne, gave up agriculture to become nomadic; other such as the Dhegiha (the Osage, Kaw, Omaha, and Ponca) and the Chiwere (Otoe, Iowa, and Missouria) continued to farm while also hunting buffalo for a major part of their livelihood.

 Archaeologists have found evidence of agriculture practiced by Apache people (the Dismal River culture) living on the Great Plains in western Kansas and Nebraska in the 17th century.
 The semi-nomadic Apache were pushed southward and off the Great Plains by the fully nomadic Comanche in the 18th century.